Benefit sanctions and what to do about them

 Find details of your local welfare scheme via the Turn2us website.

 Find your local food bank

-If you are struggling to buy food, there may be a local food bank you can use.
+If you are struggling to buy food, there might be a local food bank you can use.

 Find your nearest food bank on the Trussell Trust websiteopens in new window.